 Even today with over three years of experience as a developer I still find myself challenged whilst learning unfamiliar, difficult concepts.
 It's normal, so embrace it.

 Don't give up

 The process I just explained is something so many people don't understand.
 When things get difficult, they give up.
 Instead of persevering, they devise false beliefs as to why they can't do it.

 They think they're not intelligent enough, don't have x, weren't born with y, and unfortunately suffer from z.
 Unless you genuinely have a mental disability, all of these are excuses.
 And even then you're probably far more capable than you believe.

 Or they're just not willing to do anything that requires effort.
 Laziness is a sure-fire way to ruin your ambitions.
-If this is you, get your shit together.

 Don't do this.
 You can guarantee this attitude will hold you back in life.
 Your level of self-belief, determination, and self-discipline is the greatest control you have over your destiny.

 If you believe you're limited by predetermined aptitudes, go and read Talent Is Overrated by Geoffrey Colvin.
 Talent is unsubstantiated bullshit society holds dearly.